sinclairzx81/zero/readme.md

 <div align='center'>
 <h2>24-bit True Color Support</h2>
 <img src='terminal-color.gif'></img>
-<p>ANSI True Color is known to not work on the classic Windows and Powershell terminals, but may in the new Windows Terminal.
-The colored GIF above was captured in standard terminal provided by Linux Mint 19.2.
-Performance may vary greated based on the capabilities of the host terminal.</p>
+<p><i>Please note, ANSI True Color is known to not work on the Windows Command Line and Powershell terminals, but may in the new Windows Terminal.
+The above was captured in standard terminal provided by Linux Mint 19.2.
+Performance may vary based on the capabilities of the host terminal.</i></p>
 </div>

 ---